omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - undid workoutdetail.date and instance.date because its rounding dates forward to the next day.

 Functionality to add:
-- change result model function for adding date workout_completed to workoutinstance by: timezone.localtime(self.date_workout_completed).date
 - change date_workout_completed on create result form to just DateField
         - add a time of midnight afterwards unless its today, then assume its timezone.now
+        - this is only for the form and view not the actual model
 - add ability to choose dates completed when creating workout
         - will be on the create workout form and will be used to create the instance off of that workout
 - when creating a new workout, offer users a choice to add a result of this workout immediately.
-        - popup: "Have you already completed this workout?" with linkes y/n
+        - popup: "Have you completed this workout recently (within last week)?" with links y/n
                 - if y go to add results page/popup (need choice of when did you complete this workout)
                 - if no go to instance detail page
 - ?only update base workout times counted and duration at midnight?